RezaMougouei/Q-Learning-Bandit-Agent/README.md

 The goal of this project was to show how Q-Learning can be implemented in decision making and to show how it differentiates from random decision making.

+The findings showed that Reinforcement Learning can be used to replicate human learning and Q-Learning is an efficient way to simulate human behaviour.

 ---

 ## ğŸ“ Project Structure